ankitsrivastava/camundaapp/README.md

 A job worker is a service capable of performing a particular task in a process.
 Each time such a task needs to be performed, this is represented by a job.

 You will need to annotate your method with @JobWorker and type should be provided to refer to the task for which the job needs to be defined.
 You can write your business logic to execute.
-Please refer AnimalJobWorker.
+Please refer [AnimalJobWorker](https://github.com/ankitsrivastava/camundaapp/blob/master/src/main/java/com/ankit/camunda/work/assignment/AnimalWorker.java).

 ```
 @JobWorker(type = "animalselect")
 ```
-** Note: As I used Rest Outbound Connector, I was not able to find out the type field so was not able to reference the job worker.**
+** Note: As I used Rest Outbound Connector, I was not able to find the type field so was not able to reference the job worker.**